DataShades/ckan-aws-templates/README.md

 In most environments, when deploying new instances to the Web Layer, you really do want all the extensions to be deployed all at once.

-**Solr Route53 Records**

-There's probably a much better way of allowing CKAN to talk to SolrCloud, but this is an approach we know works, and isn't difficult to implement via Route53 even if it has Ninja and Hacker stamped all over it.

-* Create a CNAME record [version]solr.[tld] that is an Alias to [version]solr1.[tld]
-IE: uatsolr.mydomain.com ALIAS of uarsolr1.mydomain.com
-* Change the Routing Policy to failover
-* Failover Record Type Primary
-* SetID: leave as suggested default
-* Evaluate Health Target yes
-* Create a CNAME record [version]solr.[tld] that is an Alias to [version]solr2.[tld]
-* Change the Routing policy to failover, Record Type Secondary
-* Repeat step 4 and 5 for this record.

 Known Shortcomings
 ------------------